uditbhaskar/Whizzz-The-ChatApp/README.md

   ## Implementation guide :-

- 1. Add your google-services.json and change Authorization key with your key from firebase project.
+ 1. Add your google-services.json and change Authorization key with your key from your firebase project.
  2. Change package name before importing in the android studio.

  # Important